 - The cryptographic module provides two distinct operator roles: User role and Cryptographic Officer role. - The cryptographic module provides authentication relying upon username/passwords or an RSA 2048-bit digital signature verification. - The CO and User passwords must be at least eight (8) characters long each, and the password character set is ASCII characters 32-127, which is 96 ASCII characters.
-This makes the probability 1 in 96\%, which is less than one in 1,000,000 that a random attempt will succeed or a false acceptance will occur for each attempt (This is also valid for RADIUS shared secret keys).
+This makes the probability 1 in 96^8, which is less than one in 1,000,000 that a random attempt will succeed or a false acceptance will occur for each attempt (This is also valid for RADIUS shared secret keys).
 After three (3) successive unsuccessful password verification tries, the cryptographic module pauses for one second before additional password entry attempts can be reinitiated.
-This makes the probability approximately 180/96\%, which is less than one in 100,000 that a random attempt will succeed or a false acceptance will occur in a one-minute period. - For User authentication based on RSA digital signature verification, the probability that a random attempt will succeed or a false acceptance will occur is 1/2^112, which is less than 1 in 1,000,000.
+This makes the probability approximately 180/96^8 = 1.5E-14, which is less than one in 100,000, that a random attempt will succeed or a false acceptance will occur in a one-minute period. - For User authentication based on RSA digital signature verification, the probability that a random attempt will succeed or a false acceptance will occur is $1/2^{112}$ , which is less than 1 in 1,000,000.
 Due to processing and network limitations, the module can verify at most 300 signatures in a one minute period.
-Thus, the probability that a random attempt will succeed or a false acceptance will occur in a one minute period is 300/2^112, which is less than 1 in 100,000. - The following cryptographic algorithm self-tests are performed by the cryptographic module at power-up: - Firmware integrity test (using 16-bit CRC EDC) - Triple-DES-CBC Encrypt and Decrypt Known Answer Tests - AES-CBC Encrypt and Decrypt Known Answer Tests - SHA-1, -256, -384, -512 Known Answer Tests - HMAC-SHA-1, -256 Known Answer Tests - DSA Signature Verification Pairwise Consistency Test - RSA Sign and Verify Known Answer Tests - DH Pairwise Consistency Test - DRBG KAT

-The module supports the following conditional self-tests:
+Thus, the probability that a random attempt will succeed or a false acceptance will occur in a one minute period is $300/2^{112} = 5.8E-32$ , which is less than 1 in 100,000. - The following self-tests are performed by the cryptographic module at power-up: - Firmware integrity test (using 16-bit CRC EDC) - AES-CBC Encrypt and Decrypt Known Answer Tests - o SHA-1, -256, -384, -512 Known Answer Tests - HMAC-SHA-1, -256, -512 Known Answer Tests - o DSA Signature Verification Pairwise Consistency Test - o RSA Sign and Verify Known Answer Tests - DH Pairwise Consistency Test - o DRBG KAT - The module supports the following conditional self-tests: - o DRBG and NDRNG Continuous Random Number Generator Tests - o RSA Pairwise Consistency Test - o Firmware Load Test

-- DRBG, RNG and NDRNG Continuous Random Number Generator Tests - RSA Pairwise Consistency Test - Firmware Load Test - When a new firmware image is loaded, the cryptographic module verifies the 2048-bit DSA signed SHA-2 hash of the image.
+When a new firmware image is loaded, the cryptographic module verifies the 2048-bit DSA signed SHA-256 hash of the image.
 If this verification fails, the firmware image loading is aborted.